Business Continuity Exercise Scenarios

 One of the firm’s divisions located in the United Kingdom fell into the category that needed to complete a table top exercise.
 The exercise included participants from three critical departments which provide security monitoring services and support for their commercial clients.
 The local business continuity lead determined a building fire would be the appropriate scenario for the exercise.

 Once the exercise began, participants described their initial actions in responding to the building evacuation announcement.
-They pointed out that the company’s safety and evacuation procedures require that laptops be left behind at the employees’ work areas to facilitate and ensure everyone’s swift and safe evacuation from the building during a potential fire or other disruptive event.
+They pointed out that the company’s safety and evacuation procedures require that laptops be left behind at the employees’ work areas to facilitate and ensure everyone’s swift and safe evacuation from the building during a potential fire or other disruptive events.
 The scenario was advanced to where the fire had been extinguished and the Fire Marshal declared the building unsafe to occupy.
 At this point, the participants in the exercise indicated management would instruct employees to go home.
 A major issue quickly became apparent.
 They would be unable to work remotely since their laptops remained in the building that they could no longer access.
 The short-term solution was to use their mobile phones to hand off work to other locations and manage work as best as possible with their mobile phones until their laptops were replaced.

 During the discussions that followed, the question arose as to how quickly replacement laptops could be provisioned.
 Not soon enough it turned out; the company did not have a local (UK) IT service center.
 Laptops are supplied from the company’s facility in Dublin, Ireland.
 This led to a list of other issues and questions that needed to be addressed such as machine inventory, availability of pre-imaged machines, prioritization of need, expedited delivery and identifying alternate, local sources.
 The real magnitude and impact to these departments’ abilities to continue work was not fully considered until this exercise brought these issues to the forefront.

-Exercises also challenge common assumptions and beliefs.
+Disaster recovery tabletop exercises also challenge common assumptions and beliefs.
 In the building fire exercise scenario, virtually everyone’s initial reaction to not being able to work from their impacted location was that they would work remotely/from home without carefully considering the implications of that decision.
 In the building fire scenario described above, no one thought they’d be without a laptop until reminded that their laptops could not be retrieved.
-Raising such issues during the exercise, and thus one of the benefits of an exercise, is to force people to consider the situation more carefully and think through other alternative recovery options such as relocating to another facility (with available computers) or mitigations such as having a local laptop supplier.
+Raising such issues during the exercise, and thus one of the benefits of an exercise is to force people to consider the situation more carefully and think through other alternative recovery options such as relocating to another facility (with available computers) or mitigations such as having a local laptop supplier.

 About the Writer